The Fairfield Foundation

 Beneath the overgrowth: Rediscovering forgotten history at East End Cemetery

 We had a profound experience when we volunteered at the East End Cemetery in Richmond last weekend.
-This historically black, privately-owned cemetery was established in 1897 but largely abandoned by the late 1970s.
-Currently the subject of a community-led preservation effort, it is a place of awe and mystery.
-Thousands of the city’s residents are […]
+This historically black, privately-owned cemetery was established in 1897 but largely abandoned by […]

 Filed Under: Education, Preservation Tagged With: 20th century, African American cemetery, East End Cemetery, Henrico, Preservation, Richmond